Two Recipes To Lacto-Ferment Garlic Scapes and Several Ways To Eat And Cook with Garlic Scapes

-Fermented Garlic Scapes – How To Ferment And Eat Them
+Fermented Garlic Scapes – Recipes And How To Eat Them

 Fermented garlic scapes are delicious and 100% zero waste.
 Here are two recipes to lacto-ferment scapes plus some great ways to eat them.